postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 availability dependency and would make rollback mechanically simpler.
 The measured tradeoff is about 205 MB of unique binary growth and roughly a 0.9–1.0 GB Git pack, paid by clones and repository maintenance.
-The corrected B2 design keeps those bytes content-addressed outside Git, gives ordinary builds only a prefix-restricted read key, and supports verified offline cache/DR copies;
-publisher credentials are never available to builds.
-B2 is therefore retained as the default, conditional on the external key-scope, cache, rollback, and DR qualification below.
+The corrected B2 design keeps those bytes content-addressed outside Git and supports verified offline cache/DR copies.
+By explicit user decision, ordinary builds, historical publication, and bio tooling reuse the project's existing shared B2 credentials.
+There is no credential isolation or least-privilege claim between those uses; isolation is limited to code paths and object naming.
+B2 is retained as the default, conditional on external capability, cache, rollback, and DR qualification.
 If those controls cannot be established, repository-backed final assets are the safer fallback despite their size.
 A transparent/hybrid Vite adapter remains rejected: it did not intercept enhanced-img literal loads without a package patch and restored the large eager browser map.